-- Change-in-control severance payments require a double-trigger event in order to become effective. - The Company maintains a recoupment policy to recover compensation from executives under certain circumstances. - The Company has executive and independent director stock ownership requirements. - An anti-pledging and anti-hedging policy is in place. - The Company has no executive employment agreements with the Named Executive Officers. - The Company amended its bylaws to allow shareholders proxy access to nominate directors pursuant to certain requirements.
+- The Compensation and Leadership Development Committee retains an independent consultant that provides no other services to the Company. - The Compensation and Leadership Development Committee regularly meets in executive session without the presence of management. - There is no provision for the gross-up of excise taxes in connection with change-in-control severance payments. - Change-in-control severance payments require a double-trigger event in order to become effective. - The Company maintains a recoupment policy to recover compensation from executives under certain circumstances. - The Company has executive and independent director stock ownership requirements. - An anti-pledging and anti-hedging policy is in place. - The Company has no executive employment agreements with the Named Executive Officers. - The Company's Bylaws allow shareholders proxy access to nominate directors pursuant to certain requirements. - The Company holds virtual shareholder meetings, allowing broader access for shareholders worldwide.